creame/joinchat/README.txt

 3. WAme on post/page edition.

 == Changelog ==

+= 3.0.3 =
+* FIX in landscape or with long CTAs the chat window could be higher than view and can't be closed.
+* For developers:
+  * New metabox filters 'whatsappme_metabox_output' and 'whatsappme_metabox_save'.
+  * Change filter 'whatsappme_message_replacements' to 'whatsappme_format_replacements'.
+  * Change filter 'whatsappme_message_send_replacements' to 'whatsappme_variable_replacements'.

 = 3.0.2 =
 * **NEW:** Send Facebook Pixel custom event when user launch WhatsApp.